alexa/skill-components/list-navigation/docs/REFERENCE.md

 * T: type of each item in the list the provider handles

 ### Methods
-* `getPage(pageToken: PageToken | undefined, pageSize: number) : Page<T>`
+* `getPage(pageToken: PageToken | undefined, pageSize: number, pagingDirection: PagingDirection | undefined) : Promise<Page<T>>`
-    * get a page of items for the given page token and page size; a undefined page token is a request for the first page of items
+    * get a page of items for the given page token and page size; an undefined page token is a request for the first page of items; pagingDirection indicates whether the requested page is the next page or the previous one; pagingDirection is undefined when the request is for the first page of items.
 * `serialize(): any`
     * called to serialize any state needed by a list provider instance; this state will be passed into the list provider's deserializer on the next API call
 * `getName(): string`